Operations

 Form 2290 — Heavy Vehicle Use Tax

-What: Annual federal tax for vehicles with GVWR over 55,000 lbs.
+What: Annual federal tax for vehicles with GVWR of 55,000 lbs or more.
 The tax runs July 1 through June 30.

 Timing: For most carriers, due August 31.
 For vehicles first used in a month other than July, the return is due the last day of the month following first use.